Hammerling-Research-Group/duration/README.md

 ## Estimating Methane Emission Durations

-This repository contains code used to estimate methane emission durations using concentration observations from a network of point-in-space continuous monitoring systems.
+This repository contains code used to estimate methane emission durations using concentration observations from a network of point-in-space continuous monitoring systems (CMS).
 The scripts include:

   - `estimate_durations.R`: main code for estimating durations
   - `helpers.R`: suite of helper functions sourced internally in `estimate_durations()`